hkholghi/ChromeInventory/README.md

 # ChromeInventory
-Chromebook inventory keeps track of the Chromebooks in our domain.
+Chromebook inventory keeps track of the enrolled Chromebooks in our domain.